8 Mistakes You Make When Hiring or Working With a Freelancer or 1099 Contractor

 7. Using Manual Processes or Multiple Systems

 Inherently, using vendors creates complexity.
 And with complexity comes the likelihood of significant administrative burden and errors.
-Founder Jenny Gao of Fly by Jing initially managed her company’s contractors manually.
+Founder Jing Gao of Fly by Jing initially managed her company’s contractors manually.
 When she switched to using Liquid to manage her contractors, she saved dozens of hours every month.
 For your company to fully take advantage of the benefits of working with the liquid workforce, you need your processes and system to be as simple and easy to use as those for working with your employees.

 8. Limit Usage Due to Worries About Compliance and/or Administrative Burden